SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 If the opportunity to decide what to do with the inactive workspace is missed, SysKit Point automatically changes the status of all incomplete Lifecycle Management tasks to **Expired**.

-They can be found on the **My Tasks screen**, under the Completed Lifecycle Management view.
+They can be found on the **My Tasks screen** under the Completed Lifecycle Management view.

 ![My Tasks &#x2013; Expired tasks](../.gitbook/assets/lifecycle-management_expired-tasks.png)

 {% hint style="warning" %}
 **Please note!**
-Expired tasks are now **assigned to SysKit Point Admins** and can no longer be completed by site owners or site admins.
+Expired tasks are now **assigned to SysKit Point Admins** and can no longer be completed by site owners or admins.
 {% endhint %}

-When a site owner or admin opens an expired task, the task details screen shows a message stating that 'This task has expired.
+When a site owner or admin opens an expired task, the task details screen shows a message stating, 'This task has expired.'
 We have transferred it back to the SysKit Point Admin'.

 ![Task details screen &#x2013; Expired task](../.gitbook/assets/lifecycle-management_expired-task-details.png)